 Analyses of how CPR would impact key issues, along with issue-specific tools to help address the given challenges and opportunities.

-- Advocate, Align, Allocate: How To Execute a Science-Based Climate Policy Agenda (Climate Policy Leadership): A framework for leaders looking to align their businesses with positive climate policy.
-Succinctly justifies taking a stance on climate change and provides actionable means to do so.
+- Advocate, Align, Allocate: How To Execute a Science-Based Climate Policy Agenda (Climate Policy Leadership): A three-step framework for leaders looking to align their businesses with positive climate policy by: Advocating publically, Aligning with trade associations, and Allocating spending more proactively.

 - Blueprint for Responsible Policy Engagement on Climate Change (CERES, 2020): Offers concrete recommendations on how companies can establish systems that address climate change as a systemic risk and integrate this understanding into their direct and indirect lobbying on climate policies.